How to explain goals to a child, then help them set one? I've got you covered with goal setting for kids activities, definitions, and help.

 This is critical.
 You want to start them at the shortest-term goal possible, because you want them to get to the other side to what it is that they want to be/do/have, and then come back to the goal-setting line again and again.
 By repeating the goal-setting process, your kids will really learn how to do it.

-I’ve got a free goal setting worksheet for kids (pdf) that will help them filter down all their wants/needs into the best goal for them to do right now.
+And my personal goal setting worksheet for kids will help them to filter down all their wants/needs into the best goal for them to do right now.

 Still, what if your child insists on keeping two goals, three goals, or five goals instead of just focusing on one?
 Check out the section on “fun activities to teach goal setting” for an idea of how to deal with this.